 If valid navigation data is not available in the beacon memory at the time the beacon transmits a 406 MHz message, the message shall contain default values for position data bits as specified in C/S T.001.
-To test this, ensure that no navigation input is present for at least 4 hours and 5 minutes (i.e. remove the appropriate navigation signal or navigation data input to the beacon), then activate and operate the test beacon for 30 minutes.
-Verify that the default values for position data are present in the digital message throughout this period.
+To test this, ensure that no navigation input is present for at least 4 hours and 5 minutes (except for ELT(DT)s where no navigation signal shall be present for at least 11 minutes) (i.e., remove the appropriate navigation signal or navigation data input to the beacon), then activate and operate the test beacon for 30 minutes.
+Verify that the default values for position data are present in the digital message throughout this period and for ELT(DT)s that bits 113 and 114 are correctly set.
 Deactivate the beacon.
 Record the results with a pass/fail indication at item 17 of Table F.1.